bisturi/bisturi/docs/reference/10_callables.md

 ```

-But fixed amounts it is just the begin.
+But fixed amounts is just the begin.
 You can define a variable amount using several
 methods.
 The simplest is using another field, tipically an Int.
 Note how you can use this for Data and Sequence fields but not for Int, Bits or Ref fields.